Stochastic grid bundling method for backward stochastic differential equations: Refined Regression

-Next, we should consider the term $T_{1,\mathcal{B}}$ in \eqref{equation_decomposition}.
-Remember again that $S$ denotes the modified probability, based on the regression coefficients, while $\mathcal{A}$ is a compact set defined with respect to $Y$ only.
-We have,
+Next, we consider the term $T_{1,\mathcal{B}}$ in \eqref{equation_decomposition}.
+This term concerns the difference between the theoretical projection and the empirical regression function within each bundle.
+Here we restate that $S$ denotes the modified probability, based on the regression coefficients, where $\mathcal{A}$ is a compact set defined with respect to $Y$ only.